 The Acquisition Agreement remains in effect to the extent that it is not modified by the Stabilization Agreement.
 Under the Acquisition Agreement the County is responsible for claims relating to the Health Facilities incurred prior to September 29, 1999.
 See "LITIGATION" herein.
 In addition, the County and NHCC have entered into certain leases for space at the Health Facilities.
-The Stabilization Agreement contemplates that beginning on January 1, 2006, rent payable by the County to NHCC was to be computed pursuant to successor agreements between the parties.

 The Stabilization Agreement has been subsequently amended from time to time to enable the continuation of advances.